derfleck/philosophers/README.md

     - **number_of_philosophers**: needs to be at least 1

-    - **time_to_die** (in milliseconds): a philosopher needs to eat at least once within this timeframe after his last meal, otherwise they die
+    - **time_to_die** (in milliseconds): a philosopher needs to eat at least once within this timeframe after the beginning of his last meal, otherwise they die

     - **time_to_eat** (in milliseconds): time it takes a philosopher to eat